georgekuruvillak/dotfiles-1/vim/README.md

 - [UltiSnips](https://github.com/SirVer/ultisnips)

 ## Project vim settings
-flvim enables exrc so if you place an `.exrc` or `.vimrc`  file in your project folder you override vim settings for that folder.
+This configuretion enables exrc so if you place an `.exrc` or `.vimrc`  file in your project folder you override vim settings for that folder.

 **Warning**: exrc is enabled in secure mode, this will disable - system calls and write operations in all project specific configurations.